pedalsquares/reg-report/README.md

 On execution:

 1. You will be prompted to enter your Alianza Admin username and password to authenticate with the API.
-2. The script will generate a report CSV file in the same directory, named inputfilename_REPORT_<timestamp>.csv.
+2. The script will generate a report CSV file in the same directory, named `inputfilename_REPORT_<timestamp>.csv`.

 ## Script Details